TheStig294/pack-a-punch/README.md

 ## Paper Plane (Nyan Plane)

-Moves faster, is now a Nyan Cat!\
+Throws 2 planes at once, is now a Nyan Cat!\
 \
 *ttt_pap_nyan_plane* - Default: 1 - Whether this upgrade is enabled
 \